spacetelescope/style-guides/guides/python.md

 is easy to read, to install, and to share.
 We strongly recommend that new Python projects follow the recommendations in this guide.

+The Python ecosystem is shared one and we strongly recommend searching for other similar projects that might met your needs prior to starting a new one.
+If appropriate, we recommend making contributions to that project rather than starting a new one.
+In the development of the package we recommend following a philosophy of open development.

 The style guide is based on the [Python Style Guideline][1] (PEP8), the [Astropy Coding Guidelines][2], [JWST Quick Look Style Guide][5], and the [LSST Style Guide][3].
 If in doubt, err on the side of making